eclipser-fx/interceptor/docs/EVIDENCE_FORMAT.md

 input values — hashing a low-entropy secret commits something confirmable by guessing — or when the result is not canonicalizable.

+`outcome` events optionally carry `receipt`: the redacted canonical provider receipt (external reference IDs such as a processor's refund id), as an object.
+It is transcribed from the guarded function's return value via a caller extractor, so it attests to what the function *claimed*, not to what the provider did.
+Non-object, oversized, or non-canonicalizable receipts are dropped rather than recorded, and never fail the call.

 `checkpoint` events add:

 | Field | Type |